Xastir/Xastir/INSTALL.md

 ### Configuring Xastir:

-* Note that the menu's have a dashed line near the top.
+* Note that the menus have a dashed line near the top.
 If you click on that dashed line it acts like a cut-line for the menu and detaches that menu from the main menu.
 You can then move that menu off to another area of your screen.
 You might try that with the